ePages-de/epages-docs/_posts/2017/2017-03-21-continuous-documentation-with-ansible.md

 {% endhighlight %}
 Referring to the playbook example above, we can see here, that the `application-vms` group consists of  `shared-vms` and `developer-vms`, and that there is another group `infrastructure-vms` supposedly containing development infrastructure.
 Grouping `developer-vms` and `shared-vms` into `application-vms` is a way of saying that they are set up in a similar way (consisting of the same roles and using similar playbooks).
-It is also worth noting that it makes a lot of sense to model infrastructure in the same way, that is not directly needed by the application, for example a chat server or a [SonarQube](https://www.sonarqube.org/) instance.
+It also makes a lot of sense to model infrastructure in the same way, that is not directly needed by the application, for example a chat server or a [SonarQube](https://www.sonarqube.org/) instance.

 Of course this structure of playbooks and inventories assumes that we are dealing with "hosts" in the first place.
 But how relevant is this model in an environment where the primary method of deployment is through containers and hosts are being abstracted away?
 This will be discussed shortly, but first let's have a look at the purpose of Ansible in the CI/CD pipeline.